 S. Equi, otherwise known as strangles, is another highly contagious disease caused by bacteria that forms an abscess.
 The most easily-identifiable sign of strangles is a swollen, tender lymph node.
 When a horse has strangles, they can develop an abscess both internally and externally.
 To help prevent your horse from getting strangles, vaccination is recommended.
 Call Carter Veterinary Services to schedule your horse vaccination today.

 A horse with EHV-1 can have a fever and show signs of depression, in addition to suffering from neurological damage.
-There is currently no vaccine available for either EHV-1 or EHV-4.
 Equine herpesvirus spreads through coughing, direct and indirect contact with nasal secretion, and more.
+We recommend vaccinating every six months.

 Keep Your Horse Happy & Healthy